-In addition to receiving and processing its own packets (probe, request and response), an active AARP (such as one that is performing translation) must receive and process all AppleTalk data packets.
+In addition to receiving and processing its own packets (probe, request and response), an active AARP (such as one that is performing translation) should receive and process all packets for each protocol set that AARP supports.
 There are two reasons for this requirement.
-The first reason is that AARP must verify that an incoming packet is in fact intended for this AppleTalk node.
-The second reason is that AARP can glean address information from the incoming packet to update the AMT, limiting the number of AARP packets sent on the network.
+The first reason is that AARP must verify that an incoming packet is in fact addressed to its client for the given protocol set.
+The second reason is that AARP can gather or glean address information from the incoming packet to update the AMT, limiting the number of AARP packets sent on the network.